 - Flight 2: NRT Tokyo Narita, Japan to LAX Los Angeles, CA

-Japan transportation logistics are a beast to tackle, so don’t skimp on that part of the travel planning.
-You can find out more on whether a JR Pass is right for you here.
+Japan transportation logistics are a beast to tackle, so don’t skimp on preparing for this part of the travel planning.

 MAP OF JAPAN: 2 WEEK ITINERARY